forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/write-lwc.md

 - `@salesforce/apex`
 - `@salesforce/user`

-To learn more about `@salesforce` modules, see the [`@salesforce` Modules](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.reference_salesforce_modules) in the *Lightning Web Components Developer Guide* for more information.
+To learn more about `@salesforce` modules, see [`@salesforce` Modules](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.reference_salesforce_modules) in the *Lightning Web Components Developer Guide* for more information.

-In this example, VS Code shows two options for the resource name when completing the import statement, `trailhead_logo` and `trailhead_characters`.
+In this example, VS Code shows two options for the resource name when completing the `import` statement, `trailhead_logo` and `trailhead_characters`.

 ![Static Resource Completion](./images/vscode_lwc_staticresource_trailhead.png)